Arthur Pember and His Code

 This extraordinary remembrance of soccer pioneer Arthur Pember originally ran in slightly different form in Howler 10, Spring 2016.

 It’s longer than most web pieces, and we considered running it in two or three parts, but it deserves to live here in its remarkable entirety.

-It was a pleasant April morning in 1872.
-Pember stood on a sloop off the southern tip of Manhattan.
+STANDING ON A SLOOP off the southern tip of Manhattan on a pleasant April morning in 1873, Arthur Pember lowered a 25-pound brass helmet onto his head and fixed it to the collar of his waterproof suit with 12 nuts and bolts.
+His suit was made of layered canvas and India rubber.
+Beneath it, Pember wore a thick woolen shirt, underpants, and stockings; his waterproof gloves were secured to his sleeves with brass rings.
+On his feet were lead-soled boots that weighed 16 pounds.
+A further hundred pounds of lead weight were strapped to his chest.
+No one had ever weighed his mustache, but it was at least 10 inches long.
 Through the round glass window on the front of his helmet was a paddle-steamer vision of New York Bay.
-The Statue of Liberty was still a figment of a Frenchman’s imagination, the Brooklyn Bridge was in its earliest underwater stages of construction, and there were no high-rises on the New York skyline.
-The city’s tallest structures were church spires, which, along with the masts of hundreds of sailing ships docked hull-to-hull along Manhattan’s piers, reached upward into the blue spring sky.
+The Statue of Liberty was still a figment of a Frenchman’s imagination; the Brooklyn Bridge was in its earliest underwater stages of construction; and there were no high-rises on the New York skyline.
+The city’s tallest structures were church spires, rivaled only by the masts of hundreds of sailing ships docked hull-to-hull along Manhattan’s piers.

-“The part of the bay in which I took my underwater stroll was that off the Battery,” he later wrote, “where the mighty currents of the Hudson and East Rivers expand into the open bay, bringing with them a rare and unique collection, consisting of dead cats and dogs, the sewage of the east and west sides of New York, the refuse of Fulton, Washington and other markets, and a variety of other interesting materials and ingredients too unsavory to dwell upon and too numerous to recapitulate.”
+“The part of the bay in which I took my underwater stroll was that off the Battery,” he later wrote, “where the mighty currents of the Hudson and East Rivers expand into the open bay, bringing with them a rare and unique collection, consisting of dead cats and dogs, the sewage of the east and west sides of New York, the refuse of Fulton, Washington and other markets, and a variety of other interesting materials and ingredients, too unsavory to dwell upon and too numerous to recapitulate.”
 Nevertheless, he was eager to enter the water: “I was burning with an insatiable desire to investigate Mr. Davy Jones’s Locker.”

-They were said to draw men underwater with their beauty and their song and keep them as prisoners forever.
-But the presence of these creatures was not confined to fairy tales.
+Pember was searching for the underwater creatures he had read about in the fairy tales of Hans Christian Andersen, the ladies of the sea who wore oyster shells and combed their hair with pieces of reef coral, who drew men underwater with their beauty and their song and kept them forever as prisoners.
+The presence of these mythical creatures was not confined to fairy tales.
 New York’s newspapers were reporting strange sightings, and a great showman was exhibiting a mysterious specimen in a glass case.
 Pember was searching for mermaids.

-Football had yet to be separated into its three major codes—soccer, rugby and American football.
-Instead, there existed a multitude of different rulebooks, belonging to various towns and institutions, each containing different elements of the three codes.
-Cambridge University played a kicking game, while the Rugby public school (where the sport of rugby would be born) allowed players to handle the ball, and matches in the town of Sheffield could be won by touchdowns.
-This variety of incompatible rules made it difficult for rival clubs to play each other.
-What was needed was a universal rulebook that would allow any club to play any other, and enable the game to expand its reach and popularity.
+Football had yet to be separated into its three major codes—soccer, rugby, and American football.
+Instead, throughout a variety of towns and institutions there existed a multitude of rulebooks, each containing different elements of the three codes.
+Cambridge University played a kicking game; the Rugby public school (where the sport of rugby would later be born) allowed players to handle the ball; and matches in the town of Sheffield could be won by touchdowns.
+When rival clubs played each other, rules needed to be agreed upon in advance.
+These negotiations often proved difficult—some clubs enjoyed hacking and handling, while others, including the NNs, preferred a more refined kicking game.
+When the NNs played Barnes for a second time, for example, they won 2–0, but a third goal was disallowed after it was “technically objected to by the Barnes men.”
+In order for the sport to grow in any meaningful way, Pember and Morley realized, it needed a universal rulebook, and the two men set out to create one.

-In October 1863, Morley posted a small ad in London’s sporting newspapers: “FOOTBALL—A MEETING will be HELD at the Freemasons’ Tavern, Queen-street, Lincoln’s Inn, on Monday, the 26th instant, at 7 o’clock p.m., for the purpose of promoting the adoption of a general code of rules for football, when the captains of all clubs are requested to attend.”
+In October 1863, Morley posted a small ad in London’s sporting newspapers: “FOOTBALL—A MEETING will be HELD at the Freemasons’ Tavern, Queen-street, Lincoln’s Inn, on Monday, the 26th instant, at 7 o’clock pm, for the purpose of promoting the adoption of a general code of rules for football, when the captains of all clubs are requested to attend.”

 “His idea was,” the Sporting Life newspaper reported, “that the captains of all clubs should put their names down as members of a society to be called the Football Association.”